-Most people think selling the family home is the only option.
+A common misconception is that the family home needs to be sold to provide access to funds to pay this lump sum RAD.
 This can be a distressing outcome for families.
-However, in many cases the some can be retained by using a reverse mortgage to fund aged care entry costs.
+However, in many cases the home could be retained by using a reverse mortgage to fund aged care entry costs.

-If you or an elderly family member has limited available cash to pay for a RAD or other aged care fees there is an option to avoid selling the home.
-Depending on age, a Heartland Reverse Mortgage Aged Care Option can release as much as 50% of the home value.
+If you or an elderly family member has limited available cash to pay for a RAD, or other aged care fees, there is an option to avoid selling the home – an Aged Care Option reverse mortgage with Heartland.
+Depending on borrower age, you could release as much as 50% of the home value.

-It’s also one of the few specialist aged care reverse mortgage loan products available in Australia that can offer an important funding alternative to the elderly and their families.
+It’s also one of the few specialist aged care reverse mortgage loan products available in Australia, and offers an important funding alternative to those entering residential aged care, and their families.

-Benefits of using a reverse mortgage for Aged Care.
+Benefits of using a reverse mortgage for aged care expenses

-Tell us how much you need for your RAD and you may be able to set up a regular advance and/or cash reserve that you can use for other care expenses.
+Tell us how much you need for your RAD and, if eligible for more, you may be able to set up a regular advance and/or cash reserve that you can use for other ongoing care expenses.